Planned Giving

 Although we welcome and encourage outright gifts, you should realize there are other ways to support our programs through what is known as planned giving or charitable estate planning.

-Federal and state tax laws favor charitable giving, by providing real income tax, capital gains tax, gift tax, and estate tax benefits.
+Federal and state tax laws favor charitable giving by providing real income tax, capital gains tax, gift tax, and estate tax benefits.
 The government rewards you today for making a current or future gift in support of Lenoir Community College programs.

 Ways to Give and Primary Benefit to Donor